Business Coach vs Lawyer

 A partnership agreement needs updating after a co-founder exit.

 The decision to restructure has been made.
 The remaining founder knows what they want the business to look like.
 The work is documentation, enforceability, and protecting against future dispute.
 This is legal work.
-A private advisor has no meaningful role here.
+A business coach has no meaningful role here.

 A founder is deciding whether to buy out a partner or bring in outside capital.